NBHAA Historical Articles

 By Leon Dixon

 Western Flyer X-53 Super bicycles were some of your curator's favorites.
 These beauties were made for a few years in the 1950s (they were discontinued in 1959) and we were the first to write about them, publicize them to collectors and gather the first and accurate histories on these rare bicycles.
+This was long before do-it-yourself bicycle web sites and the internet.
 Thus, we figure that some of you out there might enjoy the following...

 AUTHOR'S NOTE REGARDING COPYRIGHTS: